volpatto/firedrake_scripts/README.md

         - 2nd order Backward Differentiation (BFD2);
         - SDIRK4, a singly diagonally implicit Runge-Kutta scheme of order 4.
 This method can handle stiff problems, which is required to solve problems with reaction and complex dynamics.
 The implementation is based on [this paper](https://www.sciencedirect.com/science/article/pii/S0021999107000861).
-A general review of implicit methods for stiff problem can be found in [this report from NASA](https://ntrs.nasa.gov/search.jsp?R=20160005923).
+A general review of DIRK family methods can be found in [this report from NASA](https://ntrs.nasa.gov/search.jsp?R=20160005923).
 * 2D cases:
     * Non-linear steady-state Helmholtz based on the example provided by [Firedrake's repo](https://github.com/firedrakeproject/firedrake);